prince-nda/alu-back-end/api/README.md

 # alu-back-end

-This is ALU Intrantet Project
+This is ALU Intrantet Project for Web infrastructure